UO-CS210/Treemap/restructure/data/README.md

 `SCH-flat.csv`) is a "control break" that implicitly also signals a break at each lower level (e.g., the "Level" field).

+Common spreadsheet programs like Excel can do some grouping and totalling using control break logic.
+Frustratingly, Excel places subtotals in the same column as detail data, and not in a separate column for subtotals.
+It may be useful to write (yet another) Python script to summarize data using control break logic before producing the hierarchical representation.

 ## Data sources

 The [National Parks visit database](